 How do I prevent this?

-- Avoid sex if your partner has an active infection or showing early signs herpes
+- Avoid any sexual contact if your partner has an active infection or showing early signs of herpes

 How do I get tested?

-- A diagnosis can often be made by looking at the affected area
+- A diagnosis can often be made by examination by a physician

 What if I test positive?

-- You will be provided with antiviral treatment (pills) that shortens outbreaks and lessens the severity
+- You will be provided with antiviral treatment to take during outbreaks

 How do I know it’s gone?